dse client-tool connection options

 --sasl-protocol-name dse_service_principal

-SASL protocol name, that is, the DSE service principal name.
+SASL protocol name (the DSE service principal name).

 --ssl

-Specify delegation token which can be used to login, or alternatively, DSE_TOKEN environment variable can be used.
+Specify the delegation token that can be used to login.
+Alternatively, the DSE_TOKEN environment variable can be used.

 Truststore password to use for connection to DSE when SSL is enabled.